jaclu/tmux-menus/README.md

 #### Recent changes

+- moved "mark current pane" to pane menu
 - Removed menu incompatible default shortcuts.
 In menus, shortcuts can not use C/M prefix or navigation keys, so for such defaults I ignore them.
 - Pane - Move - Break pane, blocked if only one pane present
 - Repeatable actions keeps menu open - example: Handling Pane - Move Pane - Swap pane with prev
 - New menus: Pane - Paste buffers, Advanced - Manage clients
--   Pane - Respawn current pane

 ## Purpose